josepernia8/scheduler-api/README.md

 ## With Docker
 - The project use `make` you can run `make help` for usage
 - Run `make init` to spin up your dev environment.
 The project will be running by default on: `http://localhost:4004/`.
+- Note: sometimes the api container doesn't get the connection to amqp properly but you can restart the container or use the make command: `make restart s=api`

 ## Tech Stack